YoungDev7/hex-gen/README.md

 - click to copy to clipboard
 - set color as favorite
 - name tag favorited colors
-- favorite colors are stored using local.storage
+- favorite colors are stored using localstorage